GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

  [4 5 6]]
 ```

-This creates NumPy array object based on the given value, but has disadvantage on creating the array with huge size or deeper dimension.
+This creates a NumPy array object based on the given value but has a disadvantage on creating the array with a huge size or deeper dimension.

 More NumPy methods exist that is used to create the array with better convenience: